wakchu/IMDB-Clone/README.md

 - This is not a full-featured IMDb replica
 - Data is provided by TMDb API but the project is for **educational purposes only**
-- Not affiliated with IMDb or TMDb
+- Not affiliated with IMDb or TMDb.